Find your catchment school.Enter your postcode below:

 School places MUST be applied for by published deadlines, in accordance with the LAW.

-Please be aware that Headteachers of schools are not able to allocate places in their schools.
+Please be aware that Headteachers of schools are no longer able to allocate places in their schools.
 They cannot reserve places, neither can they make any promises to parents that places will be made available (nor can they refuse places).
-This is now the full responsibility of the Local Authority by law and no child should therefore start at any school until it has been agreed, in writing, by Rhondda Cynon Taf Council's School Admissions Team.
+This is now the full responsibility of the Local Authority by law and no child should therefore start at any school until it has been agreed, in writing, by Rhondda Cynon Taf CBC's School Admissions Team.

 (The only exception to this is in relation to all voluntary-aided (church) schools – applications for admission in these cases should be made directly to the school).